 Applying to college can seem and feel like a daunting process.
 You might not even know where and how to start!
 Here are some things for you to know and that might help you be prepared in applying for college!
 Remember that everyone’s timeline, process, and deadlines can look different depending on the circumstances of the student.

 This process will be so much better if you start early!
 We recommend starting as soon as you can, but by the beginning of your junior year should be the latest you begin this process!
 Check out some tips below!
+Click here for a detailed checklist of what needs to be done for senior year in high school.

 You should: You should: You should: You should: You should: